Brockton, Massachusetts: Healthcare

-Brockton has three hospitals: Signature Healthcare Brockton Hospital on the east side, Good Samaritan Medical Center—a Steward Family Hospital (formerly Caritas Good Samaritan, and before that Cardinal Cushing) Hospital to the northwest, and the Brockton Veterans Administration Hospital to the southwest.
+Brockton has three hospitals: Signature Healthcare Brockton Hospital on the east side, Boston Medical Center – South (formerly Good Samaritan, and before that Cardinal Cushing) Hospital to the northwest, and the Brockton Veterans Administration Hospital to the southwest.
 The VA Hospital is the sponsoring institution for the Harvard South Shore Psychiatry program.
 It serves as a teaching facility for students of various medical specialties from Boston University, physician assistant students from Northeastern University, nursing students from the University of Massachusetts Boston and physician assistant and pharmacy students from the Massachusetts College of Pharmacy and Health Sciences.

 Brockton has a community health center that serves individuals with low income and poor access to health care at Brockton Neighborhood Health Center.

 Fire department

 The city of Brockton is protected around the clock by 174 paid, professional firefighters of the city of Brockton Fire Department.
 The Brockton Fire Department currently operates out of six fire stations, located throughout the city, and maintains a fire apparatus fleet of five engines, three ladders, one squad, one tactical rescue unit and several other special, support, and reserve units.
-The fire department does not provide EMS services; ambulance coverage is handled by Brewster Ambulance.
+The fire department does not provide EMS services; ambulance coverage is currently contracted to Brewster Ambulance Service.

 In 1905, local newspapers recounted many heroic acts by Brockton firefighters during the Grover Shoe Factory disaster.
 On March 10, 1941, thirteen Brockton firefighters died when the roof collapsed as they were fighting a fire at the Strand Theatre.
 That fire resulted in one of the worst firefighting tragedies in American history.